aws-samples/amazon-dynamodb-labs/content/design-patterns/setup/_index.en.md

 weight = 1
 chapter = true
 pre = "<b>Start here: </b>"
-description = "Connect to AWS lab resource on EC2 and create table for later use."
+description = "Setup the lab environment and connect to the lab instance on Amazon EC2."
 +++

 ## GETTING STARTED